aantron/ocaml.org/data/planet/janestreet/announcing-our-market-prediction-kaggle-competition.md

 real financial data.
 If you like ML projects, or think you might,
 <a href="https://www.kaggle.com/c/jane-street-market-prediction" target="_blank">head over and check it
 out</a>.
-We think it&rsquo;s a pretty fun one.
+We think it’s a pretty fun one.
 The prizes are pretty good too, with a total $100K being paid out.</p>